NodeReplacer/Texture-Distortion/README.md

 # Waves
 https://user-images.githubusercontent.com/80176553/209481944-8a948311-86fd-4dc0-8bb1-d767f7447c69.mp4

-Texture animation creates the illusion of moving surfacces, but the mesh is not actually moving.
+Texture animation creates the illusion of moving surfaces, but the mesh is not actually moving.
 That's fine for small ripples but cannot create big waves.
 To start with: We use multiple sine waves to modify the vertex data of whatever mesh our Waves shader is attached to.
 This cannot be done with a quad but must use a plane of multiple 10x10 quads.
 That's our baseline.
 Of course, waves don't really move like that so we expand this idea.